PeterWangIntel/crosswalk-website/Best-practice-guidelines-of-submitting-crosswalk-bugs.md

 ## Key Focuses for Opening a Bug

 This section describes key focuses for opening a bug.
+Issue tracking for Crosswalk using [JIRA](https://crosswalk-project.org/jira/).

 ### Components